graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### 4.5 - Monitor & manage your application in real time

-We can also automatically install support for monitoring and management into our application (adding support for Micronaut Micrometer and Micronaut Cache) in a similar way.
-First stop your running application, so that we can update its configuration, and follow the steps shown below.
+We can also automatically install support for monitoring and management into our application (adding support for Micronaut Micrometer and Micronaut Cache) similarly.
+Adding these dependencies automatically to your application allows the tooling to fetch and display real-time data on the state of the application within VS Code.
+Data such as CPU utilisation, memory usage etc. are now shown in the `MONITORING & MANAGEMENT`.

+First, stop your running application, so that we can update its configuration, and follow the steps shown below.

 <img alt="Enabling the Micronaut Monitoring and Management" src="./images/mn-activity-view-enable-monitoring-and-management.gif" width="60%" >